Repository Server

 or kopia show <object-id>

-Users who currently are (or previously were) in possession of a file will be able to easily determine its object ID from one of the snapshot manifests, but it’s impractical for other users to guess 128-bit or 256-bit object identifiers.
+Users who currently are (or previously were) in possession of a file can easily determine its object ID from one of the snapshot manifests.
+However, it is unlikely to guess 128-bit or 256-bit object identifiers for other users.

 On the flip side, this allows easy sharing of files between users simply by exchanging object IDs and letting another user restore the object (either a single file or an entire directory) from the repository.